KellyLSB/Bitswitch/README.md

 Bit switch is a simple bitswitch class which allows you to switch on differnt values for different bits.
 Usage could be for security, or settings, or more.

+## Installing BitSwitch

+You can install BitSwitch with gem. `gem install bitswitch`

 ## Documentation for BitSwitch

 Documentation for BitSwitch is available on the wiki.